MyoHsat27/expense-guru-be-express/README.md

-About this repo?, fuck it! it is random guys group just writing code.
+**About this repo?** Fuck it!
+It is a random guys group just writing code.
 No need to see anything.